Service terms for pilotage

 Pilotage fees for a vessel combination and stock flatboat/float

-A pilotage fee will be charged for the combined tonnage of a tugboat or pusher, and the ship, vessel, barge or similar being towed or pushed, or for an integrated tug barge combination.
+A pilotage fee shall be charged for the combined tonnage of a tugboat or pusher, and the ship, vessel, barge or similar being towed or pushed, or for an integrated tug barge combination.
 The pilotage fee for a stock flatboat/float is also determined by tonnage, but the tonnage is understood to be half of the number of cubic metres.

 6 FINNPILOT’S LIABILITY